Connect Camp for Adults with dementia

 Laughter.
 Go to a live theater performance with an uplifting story.
 Besides the nice outing, you may find it intellectually stimulating and a release from anger, stress, anxiety or fear.
 In the company of others, laughter is a great shared experience!
 Get with people that make you laugh!
 Rent or watch a funny movie on YouTube or TV.
 Here is one that has always put a smile on my face and has entertained millions over the years.
 You can’t beat Dick Van Dyke in Mary Poppins.
 Check it out!

 Breathe.
 Practice exhaling long, slow and deep.
-Use a little force to release more air from the bottom of your lungs.
+Use a little force to release more air from the bottom of lungs.
 Contracting abdominal muscles on the exhale will help move the breath up and out more fully.
 Practice this 7 to 11 times, whenever and wherever you want!
 Relax the facial muscles and soften the eyes.
 Feel the breath move through your body….
-Notice what happens to the physical, emotional and mind "bodies" as you finish these breaths.
+Notice what happens as you finish these breaths.
 Dr. Weil has a wonderful video on the 4-7-8 breath that is fantastic for everyone.
 Practice together!

 Sing & Dance.
 Tune in and turn on to your favorite song!
 It does not matter how you sound.
 Just project in song and dance!
 With yourself or another not only brings enjoyment but follows the body’s natural rhythms, strengthening joints and increasing balance. *Know your limits and be careful!
 Perhaps you may find a new calling!
 Check out Rita Hayworth in 'Stayin' Alive'

 Clap & Stomp.
 The harder the better!
 There are pressure points on your hands and feet that when activated move oxygenated blood flow throughout the body, to the organs and stimulate energetic fields.
 It may help lessen nerve pain, too.
 This can be done sitting or standing.
 Watch this fun video Mayumana Boys Table